draios/onprem-install-docs/6.X/6.4.1/04-advanced_configuration.md

 kubectl -n <namespace>  get service haproxy-ingress-service
 ```

-In route53 create an A record with the dns name pointing to external ip/endpoint.
+In route53, create an A record with the DNS name pointing to the external IP/endpoint.

 ### Gotchas